avinashpj22/Sampletest/Readme.md

-#The name of Repo
+# The name of Repo

-name
+Sample Test App

-#The summary of projects -2
+# The summary of project

-summary
+Git startup